skatejs/skatejs/README.md

 npm i @skatejs/element-react react react-dom
 ```

-_You need both React and ReactDOM because you may already be using it, so its
+_You need both React and ReactDOM because we place a `peerDependency` on them.
-best for Skate to make this a peer dependency and not install its own version._
+You may already be using them, so it's ideal if everything can share the same
+version._

 ### Simple example